Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-circle-genlist.md

 elm_genlist_item_prepend(circle_genlist, title_itc, NULL, NULL, ELM_GENLIST_ITEM_NONE, NULL, NULL);
 elm_genlist_item_append(circle_genlist, pad_itc, NULL, NULL, ELM_GENLIST_ITEM_NONE, NULL, NULL);
 ```
-if you want to using title with the group index, you can use `title_with_groupindex` style instead of `title`.
+To use the title with the group index, use the title_with_groupindex style instead of the title style.
+>**Note**
-Be aware that the `title` and `padding` style use only for specific usage in top and bottom position of circle_genlist.
+>Be aware that the `title` and `padding` style use only for specific usage in top and bottom position of circle genlist.

 ## Configuring the Circle Properties